Najoj/programming-haskell/chapter-07/exercises.md

     dec2int = foldl (\x y -> 10*x + y) 0
     ```

-5. Without looking at the definitions from the standard prelude, define the higher-order library funktion `curry` that converts a function on pairs into a curried function, and, conversely, the function `uncurry` that converts a curried function with two arguments into a function on pairs.
+5. Without looking at the definitions from the standard prelude, define the higher-order library function `curry` that converts a function on pairs into a curried function, and, conversely, the function `uncurry` that converts a curried function with two arguments into a function on pairs.

     Hint: first write down the types of the two functions.